 Other monitoring records (e.g., area dosimetry results, survey results) that potentially pertain to reconstruction of external dose might be available in the DOE files.
 The dose reconstructor needs to determine if the dose from other monitoring records needs to be included because dosimetry monitoring was not performed or was inadequate.
-It is not unusual to have monitoring for one type of radiation (e.g., photon) and not be adequately monitored for another radiation type (e.g., neutrons or low energy photons).
-If monitoring was not performed or was inadequate, the dose reconstructor needs to assign dose in addition to other dose the worker is assigned.
-An example of this approach that used survey data to calculate and assign neutron dose is available in Section 6.4 of ORAUT-TKBS-0006-6, Hanford Site - Occupational External Dose (ORAUT 2010).
+It is not unusual to have monitoring for one type of radiation (e.g., photon) and not be adequately monitored for another radiation type (e.g., neutrons or low-energy photons).
+If monitoring was not performed or was inadequate, the dose reconstructor needs to assign dose in accordance with Sections 2.1.1.2 and 2.1.1.3 above.
+An example of this approach that used survey data to calculate and assign neutron dose is available in Section 6.4 of ORAUT-TKBS-0006-6, Hanford Site - Occupational External Dose [ORAUT 2010].